 A kind visitor at the third weekend of recent Open Studios came up with the title, not me.
 I often draw during SVOS.
 People like to see how art is created, and whatever I am working on easily becomes a conversation piece.
 Sometimes I get a free benefit of getting stuff named for me.

-Just let the pencils have their way with the paper to tak em mind off two rather detailed pieces I work on.
+Just let the pencils have their way with the paper to take the mind off a rather detailed pieces I work on.
 Not sure if the result qualifies for an abstract since there is definitely a figure in it.

 Here is my newest tiny digital canvas.
 I haven’t done any for a few months and completely forgot my past experience with colored pencil on this kind of surface.
 It is a bit slippery and does not allow to build up really dark darks unless you carefully plan for them from the beginning and use very sharp pencils all the time.
 Unlike with paper or traditional linen canvas it is not possible to start with lighter colors everywhere and then go darker in as many layers as necessary.
 Darker colors on a digital canvas start to chip off relatively quickly if you are not careful.